d9pouces/PolyArchiv/README.md

 (then its default config dir is `$VIRTUALENV/etc/polyarchiv`).
 Otherwise, you can specify another config dir with `polyarchiv -C /my/config/dir`.

-This directory should contain configuration files for local repositories (like `my-local.local`) as well as remote repositories (like `my-remote.remote`).
+This directory should contain configuration files for collect points (like `my-local.local`) as well as remote repositories (like `my-remote.remote`).

-Here is an example of local repository, gathering data from three sources:
+Here is an example of collect point, gathering data from three sources:

   * PostgresSQL database
   * MySQL database
   * a directory

 Its name must end by `.local`.
-The `[repository]` section defines options for the local repository (the engine that powers the local backup, the frequency, …), and other sections define the three sources:
+The `[repository]` section defines options for the collect point (the engine that powers the local backup, the frequency, …), and other sections define the three sources:

     $ cat /etc/polyarchiv/my-local.local
     [repository]